Image credit: “Lets leave planet GAFAM NATU BATX” by David Revoy for Framasoft − CC-BY 4.0

 Why Privacy Matters Even if You Have ‘Nothing to Hide’ – Daniel J. Solove, 2011.

-• The trust in the network.
-You want to be sure you’re talking to the right person;
+- Trust in the network - we want to be sure we’re talking to the right person;

 Software I use

-My privacy-focused tools are chosen primarily on the basis of security features, with an additional emphasis on decentralised and open source tools.
-They are applicable to a variety of threat models, from protecting against global mass surveillance programmes to avoiding big tech companies to mitigating attacks, but only you can determine what works best for your needs2.
-Balancing security, privacy and usability is one of the first and most difficult tasks we face on our privacy journey.
-Security, in particular, is a process rather than a product, and there is a trade-off: the more secure something is, the more restrictive or inconvenient it usually is.
-I suggest you familiarise yourself with the concept of threat modeling3 before making your own decisions.
+My privacy-focused tools are selected primarily on the basis of their security features, with an additional emphasis on tools that are decentralised and open source.
+They are applicable to a variety of threat models, from protecting against global mass surveillance programmes to avoiding big tech companies to mitigating attacks.
+But only you can determine what works best for your needs2.

-Once you’ve completed this assessment, you’re free to choose the software that seems most appropriate for your specific use case.
+Once you’ve completed this quick assessment, you’re free to choose the software that you feel is best for your specific use case.

 Mobile Web Browsers